Logan Square's The Parlor Is Helping Mutual Aid Groups Support People In Need

 Volunteer Aubry Parks-Fried said the initiative connects mutual aid groups helping migrants and neighbors in need.

-In the three weeks the project has been live, The Parlor has received donations from over 100 people and has had 10 bulk pickups from its community partners, which shows great interest in the project and its efficacy, Lane said.
+In the three weeks the project has been live, The Parlor has received donations from over 100 people and has had 10 bulk pickups from its community partners, which shows great interest in the project and its efficacy, Gibbons said.

 “I also view this as a support system for the people that are on the front lines with the people in need, because they are burnt out,” Parks-Fried said.
 “Somebody needs to take the mental load and coordination off of making these systems work.
 We’re trying to plug that in and and building community along with it.”